 Project by BMW, BASF, Samsung SDI and Samsung Electronics to enhance sustainable cobalt mining

 As part of a cross-industry initiative, the companies BMW Group, BASF SE, Samsung SDI and Samsung Electronics have launched a joint cobalt pilot project in the Democratic Republic of the Congo.
 A contract to this effect between the companies, together with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, will aim to improve artisanal mining working conditions, as well as living conditions for surrounding communities.
 The scope of the project will span over one pilot mine within the next three years, and the partners will not operate the mine.
+In September 2019, the partners kicked off their cross-industrial initiative with the pilot project “Cobalt for Development”.

 This fully privately financed project seeks to pilot an approach to address challenges in artisanal mining.
 As it is limited to one pilot mine site and the surrounding community, it seeks to contribute to identifying workable solutions that lead to better working conditions at the mine site.
 If proven effective, these measures could then be scaled up to other legal artisanal mine sites and enhance systemic challenges in the longer run.